How to Prepare for Prime Day 2023 as an Amazon Seller

 Start Planning Your Sales Now

 With the massive influx of shoppers coming to Amazon on Prime Day, there are lots of opportunities to increase your sales.
-Even if you've missed the deadline for Lightning Deals or other Prime Day promotions, any product can sell as long as you can keep it visible in search results and price it competitively.
+Even if you miss the deadline for Lightning Deals or other Prime Day promotions, any product can sell as long as you can keep it visible in search results and price it competitively.

-When you're planning out offers, don't restrict yourself to just one strategy; you can use any or all types of discounts to get shoppers' attention on Prime Day.
-But always remember to consider profit margins when you're setting discounts — particularly if you're offering sales and coupons that can stack, which might result in steep savings for your customers but could cut into your bottom line.
+When you're planning out offers, don't restrict yourself to just one strategy.
+You can use any or all types of discounts to get shoppers' attention on Prime Day.
+But always remember to consider profit margins when you're setting discounts — particularly if you're offering sales and coupons that can stack.
+They might result in steep savings for your potential customers but could cut into your bottom line.

 Automate Your Pricing to Stay Competitive